Namass/Branch-Integration-Guides/ios-referral-guide.md

 Sometimes a simple event string is not enough for the complex types of systems you can dream up.
 For this reason, we added the ability to specify filters in addition to the basic reward rule string.
 This adds an additional filter on reward eligibility, tied to the event metadata that you specify in _userCompleteAction_ above.

-In the example above, we added "eligible":"yes" and "favorite_color":"blue" to the event via the appState JSONObject.
+In the example above, we added "eligible":"yes" and "favorite_color":"blue" to the event via the appState NSDictionary.
 While creating the rule, if you were to add "favorite_color":"red" into the dialog below, users that have a favorite_color of blue will not be eligible for the reward.
 Only users with a favorite_color of red will receive the credits.

 ![Reward rule filter](https://s3-us-west-1.amazonaws.com/branch-guides/reward_rule_filter.png)